Deer Management Committee

 - Reasonable efforts will be made to accommodate handicapped participants.
 Individuals with physical impairments will be able to apply for participation in Zone 6.
 This zone will be set aside to handle those hunters who are not able to hunt from an elevated platform.

 - The Pennsylvania Game Law and the North Coventry Township Ordinances and Regulations shall apply.
-Hunters shall by abide by all of the Pennsylvania Game Laws.
+Hunters shall abide by all of the Pennsylvania Game Laws.
+The Township DOES NOT allow hunting on Sundays.

 - The Township reserves the right to discontinue the program at any time.